from a handpicked tutor in LIVE 1-to-1 classes

 - 2 × 3-9 = 2 × (1/39) = 2 / 39

 Exponents with Fractions

-If an exponent of a number is a fraction, it is known as a fractional exponent.
+If the exponent of a number is a fraction, it is known as a fractional exponent.
 Square roots, cube roots, nth root are parts of fractional exponents.
-Number with power 1/2 is termed as the square root of the base.
+A number with power 1/2 is termed as the square root of the base.
 Similarly, a number with a power of 1/3 is called the cube root of the base.
-Some examples of exponents with fractions are 52/3, -81/3, 105/6, etc. We can write these as:
+Some examples of exponents with fractions are 52/3, -81/3, 105/6, etc. We can write these as follows:

 - 52/3 = (52)1/3 = 251/3 = ∛25